Unmissable Things to Do in Guanajuato, Mexico

 One of the most extraordinary things to see in Guanajuato are its mummies.
 You may have thought that mummies were exclusive to the Egyptians but many Central and South American cultures used embalming as a way to preserve bodies.

-The Guanajuato mummies are thought to have originated from the 1800s particularly from 1833 during a huge cholera outbreak in the region.
 Due to the high demand for graves, a local tax was put in place for ‘perpetual’ burial.
 Unfortunately, not everyone could afford this tax and many bodies were disinterred or never interred and instead placed in a nearby building where they were partly embalmed.
-Guanajuato’s naturally, dry and moisture-free environment meant that the bodies were perfectly mummified and incredibly well-preserved.

 A callejoneada is a typical, traditional, nightly attraction/tour from Guanajuato.
 They essentially entail a walk through Guanajuato’s alleyways at nighttime, accompanied by local actors and musicians in period costumes, singing and telling stories of the city.

 To organise one all you have to do is approach the many guys around the city in period costume and ask for the details.
 More likely you will be approached by them anyway.
+You can also book it in advance below.

 Guanajuato is full of incredible little squares or plazas usually centred around a fountain.
 Here you’ll find many traditional, stone buildings, shaded areas with benches and a few trees.
 There are often many restaurants and bars where you can grab and drink and enjoy the local atmosphere.

-Occasionally you also get local performers or singers in these squares too, further adding to the atmosphere.
 Our favourite square to have an afternoon or evening drink is Plaza San Fernando where there are a number of bars with tables outside to enjoy the warm evening in Guanajuato.

 Husband to Mexico’s most famous artist Frida Kahlo, and a brilliant artist in his own right, Diego Rivera was actually born in Guanajuato and you can visit this childhood home which has now been turned into a museum.

 Tour the downstairs quarters which was where he grew up with his family before they moved to Mexico City and then move to the galleries upstairs where you can see some of his work as well as work by many other contemporary Mexican artists.
-There are often temporary exhibitions in this space and it’s a good opportunity to learn more about Mexican art.

 For learning more about the locals and their food culture, make sure not to miss Mercado Hidalgo.
-This large indoor market is a great place to eat, buy local produce and foodstuffs, trinkets and souvenirs as well as anything else you might need.
+This large indoor market is a great place to eat, buy local produce and foodstuffs, trinkets, and souvenirs as well as anything else you might need.

 I highly recommend walking up to the second floor first where you can get a panoramic view of the entire market- great for seeing what’s available and people watching from a different vantage point.
-If you’re looking for local, non-plant-based food you can find it here and you can also stock up on local, fresh fruit.
+If you’re looking for local food you can find it here and you can also stock up on local, fresh fruit.

-Guanajuato is full of gorgeous cathedrals and churches which are lovely from the outside but many of them are also worth popping your head into.
 Firstly, there’s the main basilica of Guanajuato in the main square that’s very ornate inside and the Templo de la Compania de Jesus nearby that’s also worth a look.

-Right next to the Juarez Theatre there’s the Iglesia de San Diego and further south the Temple of San Francisco- a maroon painted church that’s worth peeking into.
-Many of these churches have intricate paintings, sculptures and many gold artefacts inside.
+Right next to the Juarez Theatre, there’s the Iglesia de San Diego, and further south the Temple of San Francisco– a maroon-painted church that’s worth peeking into.

-With Guanajuato being a university town, there’s always a show, play, concert or performance being put on by the students and they are often inexpensive and worth watching for a couple of hours.
+With Guanajuato being a university town, there’s always a show, play, concert, or performance being put on by the students and they are often inexpensive and worth watching for a couple of hours.

-Guanajuato university is one of the most gorgeous in Mexico with its white stone facade and grand staircase leading up to the entrance.
+Guanajuato University is one of the most gorgeous in Mexico with its white stone facade and grand staircase leading up to the entrance.
 It’s a great photo spot and place to sit down for a while with ice cream and people watch.
-Make sure to climb all the way to the top for great views over the immediate city.
-You’ll find the main, central building of the university in the next street over from the main Basilica in the centre of the city.

 City planning in Guanajuato is some of the most unique in the world and the city is a mad mixture of crisscrossing roads and tunnels.
 They make following Google Maps or Waze a little confusing.

-The tunnels were originally built to divert excess water from the Guanajuato River and to stop the city from flooding during its mining days.
-Since then, the tunnels have been used as a way to divert traffic through the city.
 You’ll notice that Guanajuato’s streets are very small and narrow and there just isn’t enough space for modern-day traffic.
 You’ll no doubt drive through the tunnels when coming into or when leaving the city but it’s also worth exploring them a little on your own.

-Visiting one of the areas most incredible historical properties should definitely be high on your list of things to do in Guanajuato and this 17th Century hacienda is something you don’t want to miss.
+Visiting one of the area’s most incredible historical properties should definitely be high on your list of things to do in Guanajuato and this 17th Century hacienda is something you don’t want to miss.

-Located only a few kilometres outside Guanajuato, this sprawling property was built in the 1600s from the wealth of silver mining in the area at this time.
+Located only a few kilometers outside Guanajuato, this sprawling property was built in the 1600s from the wealth of silver mining in the area at this time.
 Here you’ll be able to tour this lavish vine-covered colonial home, with its period furniture still intact and on display.

 Don’t miss this hacienda’s vast gardens.
 The gardens here seem to go on forever and the lush vegetation and tall palms make the perfect place to wander around and get lost in for a few hours.